Success by 6

 • The Success-By-6 program creates "Readiness Nooks" for children and families in local laundromats, equipped with a bookshelf, small sofa, rug, and child-sized table and chairs.
 Each nook is outfitted with books and literacy resources that can be used while families wait for their laundry to be washed and dried.

-• Weekly story time sessions are held to engage children and families in reading activities to promote early literacy and a love of books.
+• Weekly bi-lingual story time sessions are held during the school year to engage children and families in reading activities to promote early literacy and a love of books.

 • Read for the Record is a national program designed to mobilize a record number of volunteers each year to read the same book to students across the country.
-United Way of West Alabama's Success By 6 has sponsored this event for 12 years in our community.
+United Way of West Alabama's Success By 6 has sponsored this event in our community since 2010.

 • JumpStart is a four-week half day summer program for children entering kindergarten with little or no preschool experience.